 Notwithstanding the above, a Junior Team from an Incoming Federation that releases a player back to a team in a lower Division or Category in his Outgoing Federation between November 1 and January 10, shall be permitted to add that player to its written affiliation list if it has less than the maximum number of players on that list, or removes another player from that list to make room for him.
 Under no circumstances shall a Team have more than the permitted number of Affiliated Players on its list at any time.
-Any Team adding an Affiliated Player after November 1 shall immediately notify its Domestic Federation, and that Federation shall notify its Player list after November (7) days.
-Any player removed from an Affiliate
+Any Team adding an Affiliated Player after November 1 shall immediately notify its Domestic Federation, and that Federation shall notify its counterpart Federation within seven (7) days.
+Any player removed from an Affiliate Player list after November 1 must remain off that list for the remainder of the season.